-One of the main messages of the campaign had to be that not even faithful women in a committed relationship are immune from the threat of HIV, as they can have a bisexual partner who has been unfaithful with a bisexual or homosexual man.
-Statistics indicate that more than 70% or registered HIV cases comprise bisexual and homosexual men.
-In relation to that, we conducted a survey of public opinion from which it is apparent that four out of ten Czech men are unfaithful, but only one out of ten of those who are unfaithful get tested for sexually transmitted diseases.
-At the same time, we discovered that 120,000 men would be unfaithful to their partner with another man and would thus be in contact with the highest-risk group..
+One of the main campaign messages emphasized that even faithful women in committed relationships are not immune to the threat of HIV, as they may have bisexual partners who have been unfaithful with bisexual or homosexual men.
+Statistics show that more than 70% of registered HIV cases involve bisexual and homosexual men.
+To support this message, we conducted a public opinion survey, revealing that four out of ten Czech men engage in infidelity, but only one out of ten of those individuals get tested for sexually transmitted diseases.
+Additionally,our survey uncovered that 120,000 men would be unfaithful to their partners with other men, putting them at the highest-risk group.

-The press conference at which we presented the results of the survey became a media hit in a single day.
-The event was broadcast live on ČT24 and was attended by representatives of 20 media outlets, including those with the most extensive coverage (iDNES.cz, Novinky.cz, ČT, TV Barrandov, Český rozhlas, Impuls, Frekvence 1), as well as ČTK.
-In addition to the press conference, we issued press releases focused on additional aspects of the topic.
+The press conference, during which we presented the survey results, became an immediate media sensation.
+The event was broadcast live on ČT24 and attended by representatives from 20 media outlets, including those with extensive coverage such as iDNES.cz, Novinky.cz, ČT, TV Barrandov, Český rozhlas, Impuls, and Frekvence 1, as well as ČTK.
+In addition to the press conference, we issued press releases focusing on various aspects of the topic.

-Another key point of the project was a visual campaign in mass transit vehicles in Prague, Brno, Ostrava, Plzeň and Karlovy Vary.
-A visual warning of the risk of HIV in relationships where the man is unfaithful to his partner with other men was designed for this campaign.
+Another pivotal aspect of the project was a visual campaign displayed on public transportation vehicles in Prague, Brno, Ostrava, Plzeň, and Karlovy Vary.
+The campaign featured visual warnings about the risk of HIV in relationships where men are unfaithful to their partners with other men.

-The campaign was extraordinarily successful, resulting in 200 media outputs with AVE of more than CZK 10 million and reaching an audience of 50 million.
-We appeared in, for example, Události on ČT1, Devadesátka on ČT24, on the radio stations Impuls and Frekvence 1 and on the iDNES.cz and Novinky.cz servers.
-The visual campaign appeared in more than 500 mass transit vehicles throughout the Czech Republic.
-The project also won first place in the 2016 Czech PR Awards in the Pharmacy, Health Care Sector category.
-However, a far more important result was that the number of people tested increased by 20% and a record number of HIV cases were detected.
+The campaign achieved remarkable success, resulting in 200 media outputs with an AVE (Advertising Value Equivalent) of over CZK 10 million and reaching an audience of 50 million.
+We received coverage on programs such as "Události" on ČT1, "Devadesátka" on ČT24, and radio stations Impuls and Frekvence 1, as well as on the iDNES.cz and Novinky.cz platforms.
+The visual campaign appeared on over 500 public transportation vehicles across the Czech Republic.
+Moreover, the project secured first place in the Pharmacy and Health Care Sector category at the 2016 Czech PR Awards.
+However, the most important outcome was the 20% increase in the number of people getting tested, leading to the detection of a record number of HIV cases.